unionai-oss/pandera/docs/source/schema_models.rst

 ------

 Schema-wide options can be controlled via the ``Config`` class on the ``SchemaModel`` subclass.
-The full set of options can be found in the :class:`~pandera.model.BaseConfig` class.
+The full set of options can be found in the :class:`~pandera.core.pandas.model_config.BaseConfig` class.

 .. testcode:: dataframe_schema_model